-Over 19 million people in the United States identify as Asian American or Pacific Islander, and of that population, more than 13% were diagnosed with a mental illness in the past year.1 There are several barriers to this population seeking help from mental health professionals, including language barriers2, stigmas, and a lack of awareness of resources and mental health services.
+It is estimated that there are approximately 22.9 million Asian/Pacific Americans living in the U.S., including those with a combination of Asian Pacific Heritage and another race.
+Of this population, 2.9 million are living with mental health conditions.1 There are several barriers to this population seeking help from mental health professionals, including language barriers,2 stigmas, and a lack of awareness of resources and mental health services.

 Because of cultural norms, silence is one of the most common barriers in Asian American communities.
 Even though the community often deals with racial trauma and the stress that comes with attempting to uphold traditions as first-generation immigrants, studies show that Asian Americans are three times less likely than their White counterparts to seek treatment for their mental health concerns.
 In addition, they also avoid seeking treatment or utilizing mental health services because doing so would admit the existence of a mental health disorder, and in turn, might bring shame to their family's name.
 The impact of silence comes with the fear of shame and continues to cripple and hinder the mental health progress of the community.
 However, as more members of the community learn how powerful and courageous it is to speak out about and seek care for their mental health, more members will begin to dispel the stigmas and find the benefits of mental health care.